 Rochester man arrested on child molest charges

 Dec.
-10—ANDERSON — A Rochester man has been charged with two counts of child molesting involving a child under the age of 14.
+12—ANDERSON — A Rochester man has been charged with two counts of child molesting involving a child under the age of 14.

-Joshua Martin Erwin, 26, was arrested Friday by Anderson police on a Level 1 felony charge of child molesting and a Level 4 felony charge of child molesting for incidents that took place between Feb.
-1, 2020 and Jan.
+Joshua Martin Erwin, 26, was arrested Friday by Anderson police on a Level 1 felony charge of child molesting and a Level 4 felony charge of child molesting for incidents that took place from Feb.
+1, 2020, to Jan.
 31, 2021.

-A probable cause affidavit states that the girl's mother advised police that her boyfriend, Erwin, had performed sexual acts on her daughter.
+A probable cause affidavit states that the girl's mother advised police that Erwin, a male friend, had performed sexual acts on her daughter.

 During a Kids Talk interview, the girl said Erwin had been drinking and entered her bedroom, and the incidents normally took place when everyone else in the residence was asleep.